mattLeslie/heatmap-hook/README.md

 ## Project Goals

-1. Given map of San Francisco and a user's Strava data, generate an image containing all running routes
+1. Given map of San Francisco and a user's TCX data, generate an image containing all running routes
 2. Automatically update routes as they are added
 3. Change image into a dynamic map layer that can be integrated with leaflet for use on the web
 4. Expand functionality to support multiple cities/region, and eventually arbitrary shapes